 9. AXLAFOSS

 Axlafoss is located under the gaze of the mighty Mýrdalsjökull glacier in a remote area of Iceland’s central highlands.
-The best way to see it is on a day trip to Maelifell; a green cone-shaped volcano surrounded by black sands that is one of the most mesmerising views in Iceland.
+The best way to see it is on a day trip to Maelifell, a green cone-shaped volcano surrounded by black sands, which was one of our favourite locations in Iceland.

-Getting to Axlafoss requires a 4×4, a sense of adventure and 4 to 5 hours of your time, but it’s well worth it.
+Axlafoss is around about 30 kilometres northwest of the Ring Road (Route 1) near Kirkjubæjarklaustur.
+You need a 4×4, a sense of adventure; it takes around 4 to 5 hours of your time.
 All the details are in our guide to visiting Maelifell.

 10. ÞJÓFAFOSS

-The water is controlled by the electricity company, and the flow of the falls has been significantly reduced from its natural levels.
-During summer there is ample glacial melt to feed the falls, however over the dryer winter period, there may be little to no water.
+WATER VOLUME // The electricity company controls the water, and the flow of the falls has been significantly reduced from its natural levels.
+During summer, there is ample glacial melt to feed the falls; however, over the drier winter period, there may be little to no water.

 WATERFALLS IN NORTH ICELAND